PawelLipski/docker-ci-blog/blog.md

 We'll take a closer look at the CI process for an open source tool being under active developed at VirtusLab.
-[git machete](https://github.com/VirtusLab/git-machete), having started as simple rebase automation tool, now developed into a full-fledged git repository organizer and even earned its own logo, stylized as git cut in the half.
+[git machete](https://github.com/VirtusLab/git-machete), having started as simple rebase automation tool, now developed into a full-fledged git repository organizer and even earned its own logo, stylized as the original git logo with extra forks, slashed in the half.

 ![git-machete](https://raw.githubusercontent.com/VirtusLab/git-machete/master/logo.png)